 What is the first step?

-All arrangements for weddings are made through Administrative Assistant Sue Bartle.
+All arrangements for weddings are made through Administrative Assistant Maria.
 The first step (before commitments for receptions, etc.) is to reserve a date and time for the wedding on the church calendar.
-When you contact Sue, she’ll also send you Marriage Service Guidelines, a booklet which will guide you through the process of holding your wedding service at First Pres.
+When you contact Maria, she’ll also send you Marriage Service Guidelines, a booklet which will guide you through the process of holding your wedding service at First Pres.

 In the Presbyterian Church (USA), we refer to a Funeral or Memorial Service as a Service of Witness to the Resurrection.
 Except for compelling reasons, the Service of Witness to the Resurrection for a First Pres member should be held in the Sanctuary since it is an act of Christian worship.